donomii/Quon/README.md

 ## Built-in functions

-Quonverter currently provides these functions and statements
+Quon currently provides these functions and statements

 ### clone